 - Statutory leave management and global leave policy guidelines

-- Native payroll integration and connectors to third-party and finance systems
+- Native integration and connectors to third-party and finance systems

-- Dashboards, notifications, and workforce visibility for HR, payroll, and finance teams
+- Dashboards, notifications, and visibility for workforce operations teams

 ALSO READ | What Is Time Tracking and Why Does It Matter in Payroll